-The Libero SoC Build button O enables you to proceed from synthesis to programming in one click.
+The Libero SoC Build button one click.
 Once you create your design (configure your MSS; create SmartDesign; Create HDL) and click the Build button the software automatically executes the following operations with default settings (if it encounters no errors):

 - Synthesis

 - Compile

 - Place and Route

 - Verify Timing

-Generate Programming Data
+- Generate Programming Data

 You can also import constraint files, organize and associate them for use during synthesis and compile.
 In the event of an error the operation is halted and an explanatory error message appears in the Log window.